Remove a Node and Rebalance

 travel-samplebucket) are again solely located on

 10.142.181.101, with no replicas (since at least two nodes are required for replication to occur).

-To remove a node from a cluster and perform the necessary rebalance, use
+To remove the node and perform the necessary rebalance, use the

 rebalance command with the